TuringGpt/Dashboard_Clone/envs/incident/tools/interface_2/policy.md

 - Acquire product information including name, type, and version
 - Check for existing products with same name
 - Link to vendor record if external support required
-- Create product record with current timestamp and return product identifier
+- Create product record with the timestamp "2025-10-01T00:00:00" and return product identifier

 ### Managing Infrastructure Components
 When to use: When documenting system components that support products and services.